 1. Introduction

-2. Understanding The Elements of Bollinger Bands
+2. Understanding The Elements Behind a Bollinger Bands Strategy

 As shown above, most trading platforms plot the indicator on the price chart.
 It may feel distracting for first-timers, but everyone gets used to it over time.